LSE seen as bidder for Liffe spin-offs

 LCH.Clearnet last week sought to boost business from U.S. hedge funds and money managers with a new Swapclear service that it said offered more flexibility on collateral and greater asset coverage.

-"These enhancements will support the entire buy-side community as it moves towards the adoption of centralised clearing," said Daniel Maguire, the U.S. head of Swapclear.
+"These enhancements will support the entire buy-side community as it moves towards the adoption of centralized clearing," said Daniel Maguire, the U.S. head of Swapclear.

 The LSE needs to convince LCH.Clearnet's 98 shareholders, made up of banks, brokers and exchanges NYSE Euronext and the London Metal Exchange, to back the deal before it can push ahead with its takeover, valued at about 1 billion euros ($1.31 billion).